TWBug/GoldCardHenge/content/faq/what-documents-do-hong-kong-and-macao-applicants-born-in-mainland-china-need-to-attach.en.md

 tags:
   - Hong Kong & Macau Residents
 ---
-Hong Kong and Macao applicants who were born in Mainland China must upload one of the following documents:
+Hong Kong and Macau applicants who were born in Mainland China must upload one of the following documents:

 1. A certificate of non-household registration in Mainland China verified by the Straits Exchange Foundation (SEF).
 2. Mainland Travel Permit for Hong Kong and Macau Residents (Home Return Permit)